Jeiwan/uniswapv3-book/content/docs/milestone_5/price-oracle.md

 > `vm.warp` is a cheat-code provided by Foundry: it forwards to a block with the specified timestamp.
 2, 7, 20 – these are block timestamps.

-The first swap is make at block with timestamp 2, the second one is made at timestamp 7, and the third one is made at timestamp 20.
+The first swap is made at the block with timestamp 2, the second one is made at timestamp 7, and the third one is made at timestamp 20.
 We can then read the observations:

 ```solidity